DanahMk/ITNE352-A15/README.md

 Special thanks to our professor Dr. Mohammed Almeer for providing guidance and resources for this project.
 Thanks to NewsAPI for providing the news data used in this project.

+## Conclusion

+This project demonstrates the implementation of a client-server architecture for retrieving and displaying news data.
+It highlights the use of network communication, multithreading, and API integration in Python.